imom39a/indhu.me/src/pages/blog/hello-to-nlp/index.md

 title: "Hello to NLP (Neuro-Linguistic Programming)"
 date: "2020-08-17"
 featuredImage: './featured-image.jpg'
-tags: ["Informative", "Learning & Development", "Thought process", "Implementation", "NLP"]
+tags: ["Informative", "Learning & Development", "Thought Process", "Implementation", "NLP"]
 ---

-Today I would like to share few things about NLP, like what it is?
-How it works?
+Today I would like to share a few things about NLP, like what it is?
+How does it work?
 The benefits.
 So just saying, “Hello to NLP”.

-NLP - Neuro Linguistics Programming is an attitude, which can be used as a technique to derive a desired outcome or a behavior from a given human belief system.
+NLP is Neuro-Linguistics Programming language is an attitude, which can be used as a technique to derive the desired outcome or behavior from a given human belief system.

 - Neuro – Thoughts
 - Linguistics – Language
 - Program – the way you get the desired outcome behavior, communicating with thoughts.

-NLP was found by Richard Bandler and John Grinder at 1970, California.
+NLP was found by Richard Bandler and John Grinder in 1970, California.

 ### How NLP helps

-NLP as a technique can help you in whatever profession you are in., you’re a salesman or a coach or a leader, you can certainly become a better or even best if your already better.
+NLP as a technique can help you in whatever profession you are in., you’re a salesman or a coach or a leader, you can certainly become a better or even best if you are already better.

-Personally, I would endorse NLP to be a grooming session, because it gives you a completely different perspective of life.
-In simple words it helps you to view all the situations, in and around you, with all different perspectives with different dimensional aspects to it.
+I would endorse NLP to be a grooming session because it gives you a completely different perspective of life.
+In simple words, it helps you to view all the situations, in and around you, with all different perspectives with different dimensional aspects to it.

-The 'me' before undergoing NLP certification is a completely different person to what I am today.
+The ‘me’ before undergoing NLP certification is a completely different person to what I am today.
 It makes you more self-aware, enhances your EQ – emotional quotient.
 The ability to know and control your emotions, therefore the action that follows.

 ### How NLP works